-You can make changes in your life that will:
+You can make changes in your life that may:

 Smoking raises the risk of other health problems.
 It slows healing and causes harm to the body.

 When you quit smoking, the body heals itself right away.
 Quitting will help boost your immune system to help fight the cancer.
 It will help you feel better while you’re getting treated.
 It will also lower your risk of future cancers.

 Cancer and how it is treated slow the body's immune system.
 This can raise the risk of infection.
 It also makes common infections more serious.
 To lower your infection risk:

 - Wash hands thoroughly and often.
 Hand washing is the best way to prevent colds and the flu.
 Carry hand sanitizer for times when washing can't be done.

 - Try to stay away from crowds, mainly during cold and flu season.